⏩ Content Summary:

 Learn about Pipefy cards and their characteristics.

 If you prefer, watch a video instead:

-By default, all processes in Pipefy are structured in a kanban view, an agile methodology that divides processes into phases and tasks into cards, to increase speed and visibility.
+By default, all processes in Pipefy are structured in a Kanban view, an agile methodology that divides processes into phases and tasks into cards to save time and grant full visibility.

-A new card is created every time a member of your pipe or a guest user fills out a start form.
+A new card is created every time a member or guest user of your pipe fills out a start form.
 It also happens when someone outside Pipefy fills out a public form.
 This means that each card is comprised of that form data; it is the information your team needs to begin work on that specific request.

-Since each process has different purposes, a card can represent different things.
+Since each process has a different purpose, a card can represent different things.
 For example:

 A purchase order in a Purchase process

 A lead in a Sales funnel

 or any other type of request you or your team need to manage.